Initiative-Progress/easyenvi/README.md

   GCS_path="gs://your-bucket-name/", # Optional

   sharepoint_site_url="https://{tenant}.sharepoint.com/sites/{site}", # Optional
-  sharepoint_client_id="your-client-id", # Optional
+  sharepoint_username="your-username", # Optional
-  sharepoint_client_secret="your-client-secret", # Optional
+  sharepoint_user_password="your-password" # Optional
                   )
 ```

 Specifying certain parameters means certain dependencies:
-* For using **local operation**, it is necessary to specify `local_path`, the path from which local operations should be executed - specify an empty string if you want to use the current directory.
-Additionnaly, the installation of the `fsspec` library is required.
+* For using **local operation**, `local_path` is the path from which local operations should be executed - specify an empty string if you want to use the current directory.
 * For using **Google Cloud**, it is necessary to specify the project ID, the path to a credential .json file, and, in case of interaction with Google Cloud Storage, the path to the GCS folder (see [Google Cloud Initialisation](https://antoinepinto.gitbook.io/easyenvi/google-cloud-environment/google-cloud-initialisation)).
-Additionnaly, the installation of the libraries `google-cloud-storage`, `google-cloud-bigquery` and `fsspec` is required.
 * For using **SharePoint**, it is necessary to specify the SharePoint site to interact with, as well as authentication credentials: either the client_id/client_secret pair or the username/user_password pair (see [SharePoint Initialisation](https://antoinepinto.gitbook.io/easyenvi/sharepoint-environment/sharepoint-initialisation)).
-Furthermore, the installation of the `Office365-REST-Python-Client` library is required.

 ## Examples of use